• Home

 Jump to Recipe

-Saint Patrick’s Day is only a few short days away, and while I know corned beef and cabbage is going to be on many an Irish dinner table that evening, I think this year we are going to shake things up just a bit and have beef stew.
+Saint Patrick’s Day is only a few short days away, and while I know corned beef and cabbage is going to be on many an Irish dinner table that evening, there are other options, and one of them is this beef stew.

 You need to be MOTIVATED.
 Or twelve years old, one or the other.